Concussion: Baseline & Post-Injury Assessment

 If a baseline assessment has previously been conducted, we can provide an individual with a more objective benchmark on which they can compare their complete recovery, assisting in better return-to-play decisions.

-If you have any specific questions, or want to know if we can help, feel free to contact Brett or Ryan, or call our friendly reception staff to schedule a baseline or post-injury consultation.
+If you have any specific questions, or want to know if we can help, feel free to contact Brett or call our friendly reception staff to schedule a baseline or post-injury consultation.

 Harmon KG, Clugston JR, Dec K, et al. Amercian Medical Society for Sports Medicine position statement on concussion in sport.
 Br J Sports Med.
 2019;53:213-25.